IsmailTheGreatest/AlienSlayer/README.md

-# SubwaySurfers
+# Chess3D
-Subway Surfers on Steroids created by students
+Chess3D on Steroids created by students